LSSTDESC/tom_desc/README.md

 ```
 ELASTICC2_TEST_DATA=<dir> docker compose up -d shellhost
 ```
-Where `<dir>` is a directory that has the 1% ELAsTiCC2 test set that the tests are designed to run with; on brahms (Rob's) desktop, this would be:
+where `<dir>` is a directory that has the 1% ELAsTiCC2 test set that the tests are designed to run with; on brahms (Rob's) desktop, this would be:
 ```
 ELASTICC2_TEST_DATA=/data/raknop/elasticc2_train_1pct docker compose up -d shellhost
 ```